EthanHaque/garden_app/WRITEUP.md

 - **State Management:** Global state for authentication and theme is managed via **React Context**.
 - **Real-time Updates:** The dashboard establishes a **Socket.IO** connection to the backend to listen for real-time job updates, eliminating the need for polling.
+- **Interactive Dashboard:** The jobs table includes a search input for filtering and clickable column headers for sorting the data.
+Users can manually retry failed jobs or delete jobs directly from the UI via a dropdown menu.
+- **Dark/Light Mode:** The application includes a theme toggler for switching between dark and light modes, with the user's preference saved in local storage.
 - **Landing Page:** Added a landing page with some light animations for a bit of stylistic flair.

 ### Data Management & Polymorphism